-The study was conducted on 224 older adults living in rural areas of Thai Binh province using four diagnostic criteria: AWGS, SARC-F, SARC-CalF, and the Ishii score.
+The study was conducted on 224 older adults living in rural areas of Thai Binh province using four diagnostic criteria: AWGS, SARC-F, SARC-CalF, and Ishii.
 The results indicated that the AWGS and SARC-CalF criteria yielded comparable prevalence rates.
-The SARC-F tool identified the lowest prevalence of sarcopenia, whereas the Ishii score produced the highest.
-Older age, formula is more complex to implement because it requires determination based on age, gender, handgrip strength index, and calf circumference, without using Xrays.
-This tool can be used to screen for sarcopenia in healthcare settings with the best screening diagnostic value [7].
+The SARC-F identified the lowest sarcopenia prevalence, whereas the Ishii score produced the highest.
+Older age, malnutrition, and low level of physical activity were associated with sarcopenia.
+Therefore, early screening and diagnosis of both nutritional status and sarcopenia in the elderly are essential for implementing appropriate solution aimed at improving quality of life, reducing disease rates, and mitigating other adverse health effects in this population.